edelmanjm/cs4850-gh-pages/Assignment05_GameEngineStudy/README.md

 Once built, the executables can be run from the `cmake-build-debug` directory.

-* Name:
+* Name: Jonathan Edelman
 * How many hours did it take you to complete this assignment?
+Maybe 8, in addition to watching the tutorials?
+The tutorials were pretty lengthy this time, and unfortunately not quite as easy to follow as some of the previous ones; even through my code is quite similar to what was presented, it took longer to implement and debug.
 * Did you collaborate or share ideas with any other students/TAs/Professors?
+No
 * Did you use any external resources?
-  * (tbd if any)
-  * (tbd if any)
-  * (tbd if any)
+No
 * (Optional) What was the most interesting part of the assignment?
 How would you improve this assignment?
+  * For as nice as it is being able to follow along with the debugging process in the video tutorials, as the complexity escalates, it becomes increasingly difficult to follow the high-level process without being caught in the line-by-line coding.
+I think a written version that presents the elements more concisely and in a format that's easier to backwards and forwards on would be easier to digest, and therefore implement.
+  * I'm also curious to see if we'll use the CRTP pattern for the child entities; I don't like dynamic casting, even as a relatively temporary solution, and our child setup seems pretty similar to what we used for components.

 # Assignment